Um Tae-goo: Breakthrough

 In 2016, Um Tae-goo starred opposite Song Kang-ho as Japanese police officer Hashimoto Kim Jee-woon's period film The Age of Shadows.
 Um considered Song the most imposing actor whom he had appeared, and he felt that acting with veteran performer profoundly improved his own acting.
 His performance was praised for its charisma, earning him his first nomination for Best Supporting Actor at the 37th Blue Dragon Film Awards.
 He went on to win the Best Supporting Actor award at the 53rd Grand Bell Awards.

 In the same year, Indie Story held the Wednesday Short Film Theater Indie Story Short Film Showcase titled "3 Men 3 Colors: Koo Kyo-hwan, Nam Yeon-woo, Um Tae-gu" at Seoul Art Cinema, on April 19.
 Um starred as supporting role in Um Tae-hwa's fantasy film Vanishing Time: A Boy Who Returned, Um plays the adult version of Tae-shik, one of the boys who, along with the main character Sung-min (Gang Dong-won), experiences a "vanishing time" phenomenon after encountering a mysterious glowing egg in a cave.

 In 2017, Um reunited with Song Kang-ho in Jang Hoon's historical film A Taxi Driver (2017) making a special appearance as Sergeant Park.
 Despite his brief four-minute screen time, his powerful performance left a lasting impression.
 Song Kang-ho recommended Um for the role to the director, based on their previous collaboration.

 Um had two film releases in 2018.
-His first appearance was in Kim Kwang-sik's historical epic action film The Great Battle.
-It features an ensemble cast led by Zo In-sung.
-He played love interest of Baek-ha, Kim Seol-hyun's character, the cavalry captain Pa-so.
-He then played the estranged uncle of Lee Jae-in's character in Kim In-seon's full feature directorial debut film Adulthood.
+His first appearance was as the estranged uncle of Lee Jae-in's character in Kim In-sun's full feature directorial debut film Adulthood.
 Hwang Jae-min took 80 million won in insurance money left to his niece Kyung-eon, and under the pretext of paying it back, he drags his niece into a plan to con the local pharmacist.
+Director Kim In-sun later recalled that Um, who does not normally drink alcohol, drank a can of beer before filming a karaoke scene because he felt embarrassed singing, and praised his dedication during filming.
+He then appeared in Kim Kwang-sik's historical action film The Great Battle, playing the cavalry captain Pa-so.